slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
-### On opponents
+### On opponents and allies

 Beware of all players.

-However there are people acting stupid.
-Easy wins if you can identify them.
+People are amazing optimizers, and will find any loopholes or gaps that allow them to use any system to their advantage.
+No one will help you in a way that’s prejudicial to them.

 > *'Don't attribute to malice what you can attribute to incompetence or busyness.'*